 What Benefits are available under the Lifeline Program?

 Lifeline Assistance and TAP provide discounts on basic monthly service at the primary residence for qualified telephone subscribers.
-In addition, the Lifeline credit may also be applied to broadband service in addition to basic telephone service.
+In addition, the Lifeline credits maybe used to reduce the price of broadband internet service in addition to reducing the price of landline service, but TAP credits may only be used to reduce the price of landline service.

 You may be eligible for Lifeline if: